 We are a biopharmaceutical company focused on the discovery and development of small molecule kinase inhibitors for difficult-to-treat, genomically defined cancers.
 Our mission is to expand the reach of targeted therapeutics by developing products for underserved populations.
 We utilize our deep expertise in structure-based drug discovery, translational research and patient-driven precision medicine, which we collectively refer to as our Kinnate Discovery Engine, to develop our targeted therapies.
-We focus our discovery and development efforts on three patient populations: (1) those with cancers that harbor known oncogenic drivers (gene mutations that cause cancers) with no currently available targeted therapies, (2) those with genomically well-characterized tumors that have intrinsic resistance to currently available treatments (non-responders), and (3) those whose tumors have acquired resistance over the course of therapy to currently available treatments.
-We believe our unique approach may enable us to develop drugs with an increased probability of clinical success while reducing the cost and risk of drug development.
+We focus our discovery and development efforts on three patient populations: (1) those with cancers that harbor known oncogenic drivers with no currently available targeted therapies, (2) those with genomically wellcharacterized tumors that have intrinsic resistance to currently available treatments (non-responders), and (3) those whose tumors have acquired resistance over the course of therapy to currently available treatments.
+We believe our unique approach may enable us to develop drugs with an increased probability of clinical success while reducing the time, cost and risk of drug development.
 Our most advanced product candidate is KIN002787, which is a RAF inhibitor we are developing for the treatment of patients with lung cancer, melanoma and other solid tumors.
 Unlike currently available treatments that target only Class I BRAF kinase mutations, we have designed KIN002787 to target Class II and Class III BRAF mutations, where it would be a first-line targeted therapy, in addition to covering Class I BRAF mutations.
 We anticipate filing an IND for our RAF candidate with the FDA in the first half of 2021.
-Additionally, in our KIN003 program we are evaluating FGFR inhibitor candidates for the treatment of patients with ICC and UC.
+Additionally, we are evaluating FGFR inhibitor candidates for the treatment of patients with ICC and UC.
 Our FGFR candidates are designed to address clinically observed genomic alterations in FGFR2 and FGFR3 that drive resistance to current therapies.
-We anticipate filing an IND for one of our FGFR candidates with the FDA in the first half of 2022.
-Our RAF and FGFR candidates have demonstrated proof of concept in preclinical models and, subject to our planned IND submissions taking effect, we anticipate initiating a Phase 1 clinical trial for KIN002787 in 2021 and an additional Phase 1 clinical trial for our KIN003 program in the first half of 2022.
-We are also advancing a number of other small molecule research programs, including a CDK12 inhibitor in our KIN004 program to target the treatment of OC, TNBC and mCRPC.
+We anticipate filing an IND for one of our FGFR candidates with the FDA in the second half of 2021.
+Our RAF and FGFR candidates have demonstrated proof of concept in preclinical models and, subject to our planned IND submissions taking effect, we anticipate initiating a Phase 1 clinical trial for KIN002787 in 2021 and an additional Phase 1 clinical trial for our FGFR program in the first quarter of 2022.
+We are also advancing a number of other small molecule research programs, including a CDK12 inhibitor to target the treatment of OC, TNBC and mCRPC.